NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsB.clean.rst

 - BASIC\_B% has URL #id1.
 Fix links properly for this one.
 - BASIC\_W% has URL #id2.
 Fix this also.
 - BAT$ has URL #id3.
 Fix it!
-- BEEP - Location is wrong.
-Table not properly formatted.
 - BIN$ is #id4.

 BASIC